-- Wood: Air quality is important to every homeowner.
+- Wood: Air quality is critical to every homeowner.
 Burning wood generates air pollution in and outside your home and the smoky wood odor that a wood burning fireplace emits could be hazardous to your family’s.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional.
-Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require regular cleanings of cinders and spent logs.
+Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require periodic cleanings of cinders and spent logs.

 - Gas: Gas fireplaces only require some dusting every now and then and are just about maintenance free.
 It is suggested that you get your gas fireplace cleaned and adjusted yearly by an expert to keep it working both safely and effectively.